erikfransen1/bit11_traineeship/README.md

 On two occasions, we received error messages.
 These are shown in the code *errorMessages.R*.
 The first time was due to the presence of the field "GERP++" in one of the INFO fields.
 The "++" is a regular expression causing an error in the INFO2df() function.
 This was fixed using the gsub() function, as shown in the code.<br> Subsequently, one of the VCF files showed an error message due to a non-unique ID.
 The solution to this problem is shown in the paragraph "Development of code", as a custom-made function was made for this.
 Some more advanced exploration of a vcf file, involving more use of tidyverse functions, was carried out in the script practiceVCF/practiceAnnotVCF_tidyverseSet6.R.<br>

+### Rscript at command line
+The automation of the planned script will require running R scripts at the command line.
+This can be achieved with the command Rscript in bash.
+Passing on positional arguments at the commandline to the R functions inside the script is enabled by the optparse R package. <br>
+To enable the inc

 ## Development of code